If you want to know how to write an ode, this article is going to show you exactly how to do it, step-by-step.

 What’s the purpose of Word & Image Mapping?

 The simple process perfectly primes your mind and heart to write an ode.
 Your words and images are visual symbols that trigger the passionate emotions needed to write in this poetic form.

 Emotional flooding is focusing on your subject or topic until your entire body is awash with emotion.

 You can use your words or images to concentrate on your topic of nature, lovers, friends, family or urns.

 As you concentrate, recall memories of the subject.
 Use your imagination to visualize yourself at the place or with the person.
 Allow all the strong emotions – pleasant or unpleasant (depending on what kind of ode you are writing) – to fill your entire being.

 Like Word & Image Mapping, the step of emotional flooding positions you to launch into your ode.

 Word & Image Mapping, however, can be done days or hours before you actually write your ode.
 Emotional flooding is most effective immediately before you start to write.

-Writing Sprints (for How to Write an Ode)
+5) Writing Sprints (How To Write an Ode)